sgroth/cv-data/cv.web.de.md

 * Organisationsforschung

 ## Forschungsprojekte
+* **2021--2023:** Everyday Narratives of (De-)Legitimation: How Stories about Migration Policies and Expert Regimes are told in Everyday Contexts (Senior Fellowship Käte Hamburger Kolleg / Centre for Global Cooperation Research)
+* **seit 2021:** Alltag: Kulturwissenschaftliche Zugänge (Buchprojekt)
 * **seit 2021:** Europe from Outside and from the Margins: The Everyday Production of Europe in Borderlands and Non-European Contexts
 * **seit 2019:** Populäre Narrative des Politischen
 * **2016--2020:** Mittelmaß als Praxis und Konstellation: Orientierungen am Mittelmaß aus empirisch-kulturwissenschaftlicher Perspektive (Habilitationsprojekt)